-And if loneliness seems to be your best friend at times, you know the weapon it often becomes in the enemy’s hands.
+If loneliness seems to be your best friend at times, you know the weapon it often becomes in the enemy’s hands.
 He knows we’re less of a threat when we’re lonely.
 He knows loneliness brings an inner focus that drives feelings to run over facts.
-He knows that helplessness, depression and discouragement flourish in the confines of loneliness.
+He knows that helplessness, depression, and discouragement flourish in the confines of loneliness.
 If he can keep loneliness prominent, he knows he can keep us from effectiveness.

-As with so many maladies that compromise the health of our psyches (the human soul, spirit & mind), understanding loneliness allows us to make tremendous progress toward victory over its, and the enemy’s, impact on the effectiveness of our lives.
+As with so many maladies that compromise the health of our psyches (the human soul, spirit, and mind), understanding loneliness allows us to make tremendous progress toward victory over its and the enemy’s impact on the effectiveness of our lives.
 With that, let’s gain understanding of loneliness with the goal of making progress toward its defeat.